Slava12233/MonteCarloRisk/docs/DOCUMENTATION_1.md

 # Google ADK Agent Starter Kit

+> **Note**: This document provides comprehensive implementation details, usage guides, and tutorials for the Google ADK Agent Starter Kit.
+For high-level architecture, design decisions, and development roadmap, please refer to [PLANNING.md](PLANNING.md), which is the primary architectural reference document.

 ## Executive Summary

 As the co-founder and CTO of our AI Agents company, I'm pleased to present our Google ADK Agent Starter Kit.
 This toolkit provides a robust foundation for building intelligent agents using Google's Agent Development Kit (ADK).
 It implements a true custom agent architecture that follows Google's recommended patterns while providing flexibility for future expansion.